MingHill/Quoridor/README.md

 ## Files
 ---------------------------------------------------------------------------
 This section should be all of the source code files that have a .java extension.
 You should also include a brief description of what the class does.

+New Classes:
+- src.QuoridorGamePlay.java
+  - Extends the gameplay class and implements logic and rules for Quoridor.
+- src.QuoridorBoard.java
+  - Inherits the board class and automatically creates a 9x9 board for Quoridor.
+- src.Fence.java
+  - Fence class that represents a fence.
+Stores the coordinates and orientation of a fence (horizontal/vertical), along with it’s state (blocked or unblocked).
+- src.FenceCoordinate.java
+  - A simple class that keeps track of the fence coordinate within the board.

+Previously added:
  - AudioPlayer.java
    - AudioPlayer is a class that plays music during the game.
 It starts when it is called by src.Main and ends when the players decide to stop playing.
  - src.Board.java